integrativemodeling/spb/scripts/README.md

 ## 1. Sample
 In this step, SPB models are sampled using Well-Tempered Ensemble Replica Exchange Gibbs Sampling Monte Carlo.

-Create a directory for sampling (called `SAMPLING`, for example), make it the current working directory.
+Create a directory for sampling called `SAMPLING`, and make it the current working directory.
-   - **Inputs:**  The files that need to be in the current directory include:
+   - **Inputs:**  The files that need to be in the SAMPLING directory include:
         - inputs for sampling (`inputs/shared_inputs`; see README in `inputs` directory)
         - sampling config file (see `config_files` directory)